 The trust instrument might read, “John Doe, Trustee of the Jane Doe Living Trust UAD 02/17/2021.”
 This tells a financial institution or other entity four things:

 - Jane does not control the trust.

-When the term “U/D/T” or “UDT” appears in an instrument, it means just the opposite.
-It stands for “under declaration of trust" and this indicates that the grantor and the trustee are the same person.
-The grantor maintains control over the assets he has placed into the trust, and he can only do this if the trust is revocable.
+It means just the opposite when the term “U/D/T” or “UDT” appears in a trust instrument.
+UDT stands for “under declaration of trust," and this indicates that the grantor and the trustee are the same individual.
+The grantor maintains control over the assets they've placed into the trust, and they can only do that if the trust is revocable.